sarahyoon/ThinkDataStructure/Ch1_ListInterface/README.md

 * ListCleintExampleTest Class
   - Junit test for ListClientExample
-  - Creates a ListClientExample, invokes getList, and then checks if the result is an LinkedList
+  - Creates a ListClientExample, invokes getList, and then checks if the result is an ArrayList